| Latin Reference TextsThe "Required" Vocabulary in Wheelock Chapters 1-40NOTE: Mirrored from course materials from a course at the University

 vêrô in truth, indeed, to be sure, however

-of quality / quantity
+of quality / quantityacriter keenly

 bene well